Optima Tax Relief review

-Employing more than 400 representatives licensed to handle both federal and state taxes, Optima can negotiate back taxes of $10,000 or more on your behalf.
+Bottom line: Employing more than 400 representatives licensed to handle both federal and state taxes, Optima can negotiate back taxes of $10,000 or more on your behalf.
 Optima can also help with tax preparation, collections, auditing and ID theft protection.
 But it can be pricey, and there’s no guarantee of success.
+Read our full review.

 How much does it cost?

 All services with Optima Tax Relief start with its Investigation Phase, which costs $495.
 Optima considers the complexity of your financial situation, including how much you owe in back taxes and how long you've owed them, before providing you with a final quote to take on your case.

 Costs appear to fall within the range of $2,000 to $5,000, depending on your needs.
 And it won't move forward with your case until you've paid the full amount.

 How much could I save with Optima Tax Relief?

 Based on the testimonials it advertises on its site, Optima just might help you keep a lot of what you owe in your own pocket.
 One client review claims the company negotiated a tax debt of $87,000 to just $100.
 Another boasts of negotiation that turned back taxes of $13,658 into a $7,666 refund.

 Yet, it makes sense that Optima would advertise its biggest success on its site.
 You'll find other customers online who claim their cases never made it out of the investigative phase and they weren't refunded the initial payment.

 Compare debt relief companies

 What does the Internet say about Optima Tax Relief?